LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 We recommend supplying LDAR-Sim with a full set of parameters, copied from the default parameters in the `default_parameters` folder and modified for your purposes.
 This will ensure you are familiar with the parameters you have chosen to run the model.

-However, it may be more convenient once you are familiar with how parameter files update each other to use multiple parameter files to create your simulations and rely upon the default parameters.

-All simulations using multiple parameter files are created the following way:

-_TODO_ Possibly insert the data flow chart here?

 --------------------------------------------------------------------------------

 ### Parameter Hierarchy

-As noted previously, LDAR-Sim usues a 4 level hierarchy of simulations, virtual world, programs and methods parameters.
-To tell LDAR_Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter\_level` parameter that will specify what level your paremeter file is aimed at.
+As noted previously, LDAR-Sim uses a 4 level hierarchy of simulations, virtual world, programs and methods parameters.
+To tell LDAR_Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter\_level` parameter that will specify what level your parameter file is aimed at.

 The `parameter_level` parameter can be one of three values: